turbot/steampipe-plugin-mastodon/docs/tables/mastodon_my_following.md

 # Table: mastodon_my_following

-List Mastodon accounts the authenticated account follows
+Represents an account you are following.

 ## Examples